LadyBhie/LadyBhie/README.md

 When I’m not mapping workflows or reviewing PRDs, you’ll find me plotting my next portfolio project or geeking out over the perfect process flow.

-Let’s make business and tech play nice.
+Let's make business and tech play nice, shall we?